vishal2505/terraform_certification/terraform_notes.md

 # Terraform

+## Infrastructure as code
+Benefits
+1. Version Controlled and can be stored in a repository alongside application code
+2. Programatically deploy infrastructure
+3. The reduction of misconfigurations that could lead to security vulnerabilities asnd unplanned downtime
+4. Standardize your deployment workflow

+Reducing vulnerabilities in your publicly-facing applications is **NOT** a benefit of using IaC since IaC is geared towards deploying infrastructure and applications, but not determining whether your application is secure.

 ### Terraform is infrasturcutre automation.

 ### Terraform is available for macOS, FreeBSD, OpenBSD, Linux, Solaris, and Windows.
 There is no Terraform binary for AIX.